Intentional change starts with longing and imagination.

 Lebanon

-¨I turned to Maya after a young woman in Beirut was severely injured while reporting on the street near my home.
+¨I turned to Maya after a young woman in Beirut died of her injuries while reporting on the street in front of my home.
 I was heartbroken.
-As a former war correspondent here years ago, I knew I wanted to help these brave new reporters protect themselves from harm.
+As a former war correspondent, I wanted to help these brave new reporters protect themselves from harm.

-Maya encouraged me to partner with one of my former conflict-experienced colleagues to offer free training and mentorship to street correspondents.
+Maya encouraged me to partner with one of my conflict-experienced colleagues to offer free safety training, supplies, and mentorship to street correspondents.
 The work they do in bearing witness and creating informative videos for social media and news sites is crucial for Lebanese citizens and the world.

-Maya´s support has been invaluable.
-I am grateful to do my part to help these committed citizen reporters stay safe.¨
+I am thankful for the chance to help these committed citizen reporters stay safe.¨

-[NOTE: I have lost touch with Rana since the recent bombing of Lebanon began.]
+[NOTE: I have lost touch with Rana since the recent Israeli bombing of Lebanon began.]

 Irina